Daireem - A futuristic message board based role playing game

 The SOCOM II is a variant of the SOCOM 16; still, of course, a gas-operated, magazine-fed, select-fire battle rifle.

-Features include last-round bolt hold-open, a muzzle brake for reduced felt recoil, and stripper clip rails, held over from the Garand, to facilitate loading the magazine without removing it from the gun.
-(The benefits of this, however, are questionable.)
 SOCOM II retains the shorter, 16 inch barrel and smaller muzzle brake of the SOCOM 16 for easier maneuverability, as well as a scout-style forward-mounted MIL STD M1913 Picatinny rail for mounting optics.
 (If using magnified optics, one would require a special scout scope for use this far from the eye; non-magnified optics, such as red dot sights, are preferred.)
 Additionally, the SOCOM II features rails at 3, 6, and 9 o' clock on the handguard, facilitating the use of any Picatinny rail-mounted accessory, from flashlights to bipods.
 However, this comes at the cost of increased weight and price over the SOCOM 16.

 The SOCOM II is also available with a full-length top rail for use with standard scopes.